EXPRESSCLUSTER/Milestone/Milestone Xprotect 2021 R1b Cluster Setup.md

 			- SQL Server Database Engine:	Manual
 			- SQL Server Browser:	As you like
 	- Database Engine Configuration
-		- Server Coonfiguration
+		- Server Configuration
 			- As you like
-				- **Note** We recommend to set SA Acount with Mixed Mode or add Domain Account for Windows authentication because the database should be accessible from both Primary and Secondary Servers.
+				- **Note** We recommend to set SA Account with Mixed Mode or add Domain Account for Windows authentication because the database should be accessible from both Primary and Secondary Servers.
 		- Data Directories
             - C:\Program Files\Microsoft SQL Server\
 			- User database directory:	C:\Program Files\Microsoft SQL Server\MSSQL15.TEST\MSSQL\Data